sindresorhus/del/readme.md

 ```

 - `percent` is a value between `0` and `1`
-- `path` will not be present if no files were deleted
+- `path` is the absolute path of the deleted file or directory.
+It will not be present if nothing was deleted.

 ## CLI